MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-linux.md

 ::: moniker range="vsts"

-**VSTS**: The agent is based on CoreCLR 2.0.
+**Azure Pipelines**: The agent is based on CoreCLR 2.0.
 You can run this agent on several Linux distributions.
 Make sure your machine is prepared with [our prerequisites](https://github.com/Microsoft/vsts-agent/blob/master/docs/start/envlinux.md).

 ::: moniker-end